esqueer/twitter_blue_blocklist/README.md

 # twitter_blue_blocklist
-List of Twitter Blue Verified accounts that are active and excludes legacy verified accounts.I am leaving the original file with a filter of <2000 followers.
+List of Twitter Blue Verified accounts that are active and excludes legacy verified accounts.
+It's sorted by biggest follower numbers to smallest.
+I am leaving the original file with a filter of <2000 followers.

 Credit to https://github.com/travisbrown/blue for providing the full repository of twitter blue subscribers.